FanaroEngineering/fanaro.io/README.md

 ### 1.1.
 A Note on Local Links

-Since this is supposed to be a single-page application (SPA), local links should be dealt internally and not necessarily force a whole load on the browser.
+Since this is supposed to be a [single-page application (SPA)][spa], local links should be dealt internally and not necessarily force a whole load on the browser.
 That means they are a special case, and for that I've been adding the `localLink` attribute to anchor elements (`<a>`).
 If the link is local, I also use an empty `href` &mdash; `href=""` &mdash; so the link isn't perceived as disabled.

 ### 1.2.
 The Full Development Workflow